GrahamDumpleton-abandoned/mod_wsgi-docs/FrequentlyAskedQuestions.rst

 library.

-Further information on these problems can be found in various sections of [InstallationIssues Installation Issues].
+Further information on these problems can be found in various sections of :doc:`InstallationIssues`.

-*Q*: Why when first request is made against a WSGI application does the Apache server process handling the request crash with a 'segmentation fault'?
+**Q**: Why when first request is made against a WSGI application does the Apache server process handling the request crash with a 'segmentation fault'?

-*A*: This is nearly always caused due to a shared library version conflict.
+**A**: This is nearly always caused due to a shared library version conflict.
 That is, Apache or some Apache module is linked against a different version of a library than that which is being used by a particular Python module that the WSGI application makes use of.
 The most common culprits are the